On Friday, March 8, 2019, PhD research came to life in the university's third annual Three Minute Thesis (3MT) competition.

 Mary Kate O’Connell is a lifelong resident of Western New York and an award-winning actress.
 Since 1995, O’Connell has been the executive/artistic director of O’Connell & Company Productions.
 She is a producer of musicals, revues, cabarets, concerts, plays and special presentations, as well as benefit performances and events for charitable organizations.
 She also directs theatre classes, workshops and coaching, and children’s theatre camps.
 O’Connell & Company, in residence at The Park School of Buffalo, marks its 24th anniversary year for original and creative theatrical programming and acting/creative drama classes for children.
 Mary Kate O’Connell created, writes and directs the popular O’Connell & Company original, DIVA by DIVA: A Celebration of Women!
 Now in it’s 19th year, DIVA by DIVA: A Celebration of Women! is the longest running revue in Western New York history.

-Graham Hammill, vice provost for Educational Affairs and dean of the Graduate School speaks at the start of the event.
+Graham Hammill, vice provost for Academic Affairs and dean of the Graduate School speaks at the start of the event.

 Riddhi Falk-Mahapatra, from the Roswell Park Graduate Division Cancer Sciences Program, presents her research.